securitybunker/databunker/README.md

 # Data Bunker usecases

-## Personal Information tokenization and storage
+## Personal Information tokenization and storage: REWRITE

-This is already covered deeply above.
-Here I can add that Data Bunker has a layer of application level personal information storage and each user in our database can be linked to a number of application records (saved in Data Bunker).
+Data Bunker has a layer of application level personal information storage and each user in the database can be linked to a number of application records (saved in Data Bunker).

 ## Audit of all operations with personal records

-This is already covered above.
+See Transperancy above.

-## GDPR compliant logging
+## GDPR compliant logging : REWRITE

 Data Bunker supports a number of API that can help you to store user information in logs in GDPR compliant way and work with cloud logging companies.